joeylansangan/getflix/README.md

 -Use following credentials to log in to the app:
 -Username: hdplan@gmail.com
 -Password: hdplan123

-Bootstrapped with [Create React App](https://github.com/facebook/create-react-app), this application is fully mobile responsive complete with secure Authentication, integrated with Stripe subscription API utilizing React hooks and Redux.

 ## Table of contents
 1. [Technologies used](#technologies-used)